w3c/cogai/demos/README.md

 A suite of demos exploring different kinds of reasoning, e.g. deductive, inductive, abductive, causal, reasoning from analogies, reasoning from multiple perspectives, reasoning about stories, and so forth.
 In some cases, this will involve the use of context chains where some things only hold in a particular context, whilst others hold more generally.

-### Feelings and Emotions
+### Emotions and Cognition

-A series of demos that explore the interplay of emotions and cognition.
+A series of demos that explore the interplay of emotions and cognition, in terms of example dialogues involving a small number of cognitive agents.

 The English language has many words for emotions, and researchers have differing ideas as to how many distinct emotions there are.